I woke up to a dark November morning blanketed in white

 I tremble; I am seized with trembling,

-And I fear, when the desolation cometh, and also the coming wrath,
+And I fear, when the desolation cometh, and also the coming

 That day, day of wrath, of calamity and misery.